mwrra/MC-CRoMD/README.md

 └── requirements.txt
 ```

-The `supplementary_analysis/` directory contains reviewer-oriented validation and verification scripts.
-These scripts document the reported ablation study and the recalculation of the descriptive statistics currently reported in Tables 5–7 of the revised manuscript, but they are not required for the main Pre1–Pre8 model-development and final-evaluation workflow.
+The `supplementary_analysis/` directory contains reviewer-oriented analysis and verification scripts.
+These scripts document the reported validation-only ablation study, the controlled handcrafted-baseline comparison and its SourceGroupID-aware paired bootstrap analysis, and the recalculation of the descriptive statistics currently reported in Tables 5–7 of the revised manuscript.
+They are not required for the main Pre1–Pre8 model-development and final-evaluation workflow.

 ---